bjascob/amrlib/docs/models.md

 T5 transformer to convert AMR Graphs to natural language sentences.

-Note that that model limit is 512 tokens (not string characters) and roughly 2.5% of the LDC2020T02 graphs need to be clipped.
+Note that that model limit is 512 tokens (not string characters) and roughly 2.5% of the LDC2020T02 graphs need get clipped.
+Clipped graphs are removed during testing and not included in the scores.
+If clipped graphs are included scores drop ~1 BLEU point.

 Additional inference parameters: